Lanier County DUI Guide

 Immediate Steps (First 24 Hours)

-1. Arrest and Initial Processing: You'll likely be arrested by either the Lanier County Sheriff’s Office (LCSO), the Lakeland Police Department (LPD), or the Georgia State Patrol (GSP).
+• The Arrest: You will be taken into custody by either the Lanier County Sheriff’s Office (LCSO), the Lakeland Police Department (LPD), or the Georgia State Patrol (GSP).
+GSP troopers are highly active on U.S. Highway 221, State Route 122 (Banks Lake area), and State Route 37.

-2. Booking at Lanier County Jail: Regardless of the arresting agency, you will be taken to the Lanier County Jail at 63 W Church Road, Lakeland, GA 31635 for booking.
+• Booking: Regardless of the arresting agency, you will be processed through the Lanier County Jail located at 63 W Church Road, Lakeland, GA 31635.
 The LCSO handles all booking intake.
-Expect to have your photograph taken, your fingerprints recorded, and your personal belongings inventoried.
-If you have cash, it will likely be placed on your inmate account or held for bond.

-3. Medical Clearance: If your Blood Alcohol Content (BAC) is high or you have any injuries, you may be taken to a hospital for medical clearance before being accepted into the jail.
+• Medical Clearance: If your blood alcohol content (BAC) is high or you have sustained injuries, you may be taken to South Georgia Medical Center (SGMC) in Valdosta for medical clearance before being accepted at the jail.
+This adds approximately 20-30 minutes of travel time to the process.

 Critical Deadlines